Craniosynostosis Attorneys in Chicago

 Contact the Chicago Craniosynostosis Attorneys at Mitchell S. Sexner & Associates LLC

 Although the cause of most congenital birth defects cannot be easily determined, in certain cases the condition may be the result of improper prenatal care or a failure to properly diagnose, or promptly treat, craniosynostosis.
 But there’s no need to wonder whether a doctor’s mistake contributed to your baby’s injury.
-Contact a Chicago medical malpractice attorney at Mitchell S. Sexner & Associates LLC any time of day for free information.
+Contact a Chicago birth defect attorney at Mitchell S. Sexner & Associates LLC any time of day for free information.
 We can examine your medical records free of charge to determine whether malpractice occurred.
 Call us now with no obligation at (800) 996-4824.